 Triage incoming work requests

 The ccNSO receives various requests for input and comments, as well as invitations to participate in policy-related and other work.
-Sometimes these are small items, e.g. calls for volunteers or to share information.
-Sometimes these are significant items that require Council decisions to be made.
+Sometimes these are small items, e.g. calls for volunteers or requests to share information.
+Sometimes these are significant work items that may require Council decisions.

-To document all requests and to ensure that the ccNSO Council makes timely and deliberate decisions on them the Triage Committee will use the following process (graphically represented in Annex A):
+To document all requests and to ensure that the ccNSO Council makes timely and deliberate decisions on them, the Triage Committee will use the following process (graphically represented in Annex A):

-The Secretariat notes the request for input and fills in a template containing basic information on the request, including among others a short summary, the deadline for input, the draft recommended action, and the impact on ccTLDs and the ccNSO.
-Criteria to be used to determine the impact assessment include, among others: operational, technical, financial, reputational impact and current workload.
-This will also include whether the matter is significant enough that a ccNSO Council decision is required.
-The template is forwarded to the Triage Committee mailing list.
+The Secretariat notes the request for input and fills in a template containing basic information on the request.
+The format of the template shall be determined by the Triage Committee and reviewed and updated from time to time.

 The Triage Committee has two (working) days to decide on the recommendation.
-If all triage committee members express their explicit approval for a triage recommendation prior to this 2- day deadline, and a Council decision is required, the secretariat will immediately inform the ccNSO Council about the committee recommendation. (template: see annex B) Alternatively, the template with the triage recommendation will be forwarded to the ccNSO Council after the 2-day deadline has passed.
+In principle, the Triage Committee is mandated to take decisions on behalf of Council.
+Only if the majority of Triage Committee members believe a Council decision is required, the secretariat will immediately inform the ccNSO Council about the committee recommendation.

-The ccNSO Council has two (working) days to decide on the recommendation of the Triage Committee, via a silent approval process.
-Concerns or objections need to be raised within the 2- day deadline.
-In case of disagreement with the recommendation by the Triage Committee, a simple majority of the ccNSO Council may decide on an alternative way forward.
+If a Council decision is required, the ccNSO Council has two (working) days to decide on the recommendation of the Triage Committee.

-Where a recommendation does not require a decision by the ccNSO Council, it will be implemented after the Triage Committee makes its decision.
-All such decisions will be included in the intersessional decisions record in the agenda for each Council meeting for clear information and sharing.
-If the decision has potential to generate questions for Council, Council will be informed at the time (as well as including in the intersessional record, for completeness).
+If a recommendation does not require a decision by the ccNSO Council, it will be implemented after the decision by the Triage Committee.

-The ccNSO Secretariat ensures a follow-up of the recommended action.
-The recommendations of the Triage Committee and the ccNSO Council decisions shall be recorded on the ccNSO website.
+The ccNSO Secretariat ensures the follow-up of the recommended action, for example informing the requestor of the action and/or informing Council The recommendations of the Triage Committee and the ccNSO Council decisions shall be recorded on the ccNSO website.

 Lead the ccNSO planning work